Livonia, Michigan Based Mortgage Broker Reveals 3 Things Lenders Don’t Want You to Know About Shopping for a Mortgage Online

+Livonia, Michigan based Mortgage Broker Jeff Brindley reveals 3 things you should watch out for when shopping for home-finance products on the Internet.

-Livonia, MI -- (ReleaseWire) -- 07/06/2007 -- Livonia, Michigan Based Mortgage Broker Reveals 3 Things Lenders Don’t Want You to Know About Shopping for a Mortgage Online
+Livonia, MI-- (ReleaseWire) -- 11/21/2008 -- Livonia, Michigan Based Mortgage Broker Reveals 3 Things Lenders Don’t Want You to Know About Shopping for a Mortgage Online

 “Sometimes, these Internet services might work fairly well for certain people.”
 “But the one-size-fits-all approach they offer is going to leave a lot of people with loans that aren’t the best for them, or even worse, they may be shut out of the process altogether.”